 There is no set answer for the question, how long does opiate withdrawal last?
 Everyone is different and suffers from different degrees of addiction.
-Because of this, everyone’s withdrawal symptoms aren’t the same and don’t last the same amount of time.
+Because of this, everyone’s withdrawal symptoms are not the same and do not last the same amount of time.
 However, there are a few averages that people can use to get a better understanding of what to expect.

 How Long Does Opiate Withdrawal Last on Average?